- You Are Here:

 Housing for Persons with Disabilities

 The Center for Independence of the Disabled (CID) is a private, nonprofit Corporation located in San Mateo, California.
 CID's mission is to provide support services, community awareness, and systems change advocacy to promote full and equal community integration and participation for people with disabilities.
-CID is one of 29 Independent Living Centers in the State of California.
+CID is one 29 Independent Living Centers in the State of California.

 Home for All San Mateo County Initiative

-The "Home for All San Mateo County Initiative" resulting from the joint efforts of all San Mateo County jurisdictions, private industry, housing advocates and religious organizations has launched a housing policy resource center, a community engagement campaign, and a regional action plan to implement a variety of strategies to continue working on housing issues by collaborating with jurisdictions and the community.
+"Home for All " is the result of joint efforts of all San Mateo County jurisdictions, private industry, housing advocates and religious organizations has launched a housing policy resource center, a community engagement campaign, and a regional action plan to implement a variety of strategies to continue working on housing, jobs and traffic issues by collaborating with jurisdictions and the community. https://homeforallsmc.org/

 Making Home Affordable (MHA)

-Making Home Affordable is a key part of the Obama Administration's effort to help homeowners avoid foreclosure.
+Making Home Affordable is a Federal program to help homeowners avoid foreclosure.
 If you are struggling with your monthly mortgage payments or have already missed a payment, now is the time to take action.
 Start today by learning more about the options available to you through MHA. https://www.makinghomeaffordable.gov/pages/default.aspx

 Residential Care for the Elderly